suitenumerique/messages/README.md

 # Send a test message to the MTA-in, which will relay it to the Django MDA.
 # The domain must be MESSAGES_TESTDOMAIN (default is example.local) if you want the mailbox created automatically.
 # You can then read it on the frontend at http://localhost:8900/ (login as user1/user1) and reply to it there.
-# The replies will then be sent through the MTA-out to the mailcatcher on http://localhost:8904/
+# The replies will then be sent to the mailcatcher on http://localhost:8904/
 swaks --to=user1@example.local --server localhost:8910

+# Send a test message to the mailcatcher, then read it on http://localhost:8904/
+swaks --to=user1@example.local --server localhost:8917

-# Send a message manually to the MTA-out, which will then relay it to mailcatcher on http://localhost:8904/
+# Send a test message to the MTA-out, which will then relay it to mailcatcher on http://localhost:8904/
 swaks -tls --to=test@example.external --server localhost:8911 --auth-user user --auth-password=pass

 ```